University students around the UK are beginning their journeys home for Christmas, after mass testing to screen them for

 Most universities went into the new academic year offering a blend of in-person and online teaching.

-But some universities - including the two main ones in Manchester - have now temporarily suspended in-person teaching, while all universities will finish the autumn term online.
+But some - including the two main ones in Manchester - had already suspended in-person teaching, while all universities will finish the autumn term online.

 Even if you can't attend lectures in person, it is unlikely you will get a refund if you can access your course online.

 The government has said students shouldn't expect a refund ''if they are receiving adequate online learning".

 However, some MPs have called for students to receive discounts and the National Union of Students wants refunds if ''quality of learning is severely impacted''.

 Are there any other grounds for a refund?

 They may be receiving online tuition, but students have a right to access other resources too.

 ''If they don't have access to libraries and research facilities, students would have a claim for breach of contract,'' says Boz Michalowska-Howells, head of consumer law at Leigh Day solicitors.

 Any savings universities make by not providing facilities or through government schemes should be passed on to students via fee reductions, she adds.